tinosulzer/travis-ci-latex-pdf/README.md

 #### Pro:
 * Tectonic is ready really fast, because downloading the image is all it takes
-* The complete build time is the fastest of all methods
 * The Docker image is really small, around 75MB
 * Works with bibtex automatically
 * Can automatically deploy pdfs